Posted by Lou on Jun 29, 2009 in Places

-Posted by Becs on Jun 20, 2009 in Food Shopping
+Posted by Dunc on Jun 20, 2009 in Food Shopping

 Sorry but if this blog is turning into a homage to cheese however we all worship it and Britain has some of the world’s finest cheeses – really it does!
 Its rude not to share the news.

 Again back at the infamous Lancashire Country Fair (next to the PotsnPies stall) was a very nice gentleman with a selection of cheeses that I could not walk past and ignore.